Connect

 Alright, so thank you so much for sharing your story and insight with our readers.
 To kick things off, can you tell us a bit about how you got started?

-When I came to the United States, I carried my roots with me, my love for my people, my desire to help those in need, and my belief that even one act of kindness can change a life.
-I worked hard, built businesses, pursued my education in architecture and computer information systems, and slowly positioned myself so I could start lifting others the way I once wished someone would lift me.
-Helping others has always been my motivation to succeed in life.
+When I came to the United States, I carried my roots with me, my love for the people of God, my desire to help those in need, and my belief that even a single act of kindness can change a life.
+I worked hard, built businesses, pursued my education in architecture and computer information systems.
+Step by step, I positioned myself to lift others the way I once wished someone could lift me.
+Helping others and putting people in positions to win has always been my driving force to succeed in life.
+It is the motivation behind everything I do and the foundation of the life I’ve built.

-My journey really transformed even before I founded The Sow Family Foundation in Austin, TX and globally.
-What started with me handing out a few meals from love and the heart even when I was a child and student has now grown into a grassroots movement serving thousands of families and children every year.
-Through our programs – Feeding Hearts, Backpacks of Hope, Healing Circles, Prevention/Diversion, our education support initiatives, and our 150 Water Wells initiative across 15 African nations, we work to restore dignity as a one stop organization for people facing homelessness, hunger, mental health struggles, lack of education, and extreme poverty.
+My journey truly began transforming long before I founded The Sow Family Foundation in Austin, Texas and internationally.
+What started as simple acts of love, caring for individuals living in extreme poverty and in deeply inhumane conditions, handing out meals, providing basic needs supplies, offering survival kits, giving from the heart even as a child, has grown into a grassroots movement serving thousands of families and children every year across the United States, Africa, and South America.
+Through our programs: Feeding Hearts, Backpacks of Hope, Healing Circles, Prevention and Diversion, our education initiatives, and our Water Wells program across African nations, we work to restore dignity and create a one-stop source of hope for people facing homelessness, hunger, mental health challenges, lack of education, and extreme poverty.

 Together, we are an unstoppable movement, God’s chosen force, declaring, “Lord, use us as You will so we can reach Your people.”